-United Way of San Antonio and Bexar County 352.7000 – Strengthens our community through advancements in early childhood, graduation, and family income while investing in 138 programs in 69 agencies that help children, families, and individuals thrive.
+United Way of San Antonio and Bexar County 352.7000 – Strengthens our community through advancements in early childhood, graduation, and family stability while investing in 137 programs in 69 agencies that help children, families, and individuals thrive.

-United Way – Food, Shelter, and Emergency Care – United Way feeds those in crisis, provides shelter for those experiencing homelessness, offers refuge to victims of family violence, and comforts and supports those affected by disasters.
+United Way – Food, Shelter, and Emergency Care – Feeds those in crisis, provides shelter for those experiencing homelessness, offers refuge to victims of family violence, and comforts and supports those affected by disasters.

 United Way – 2-1-1 Help Line – Offers a free and confidential 24/7/365 telephone service for individuals and families that provides quick and easy access to information about health and human services.

-United Way – Military Information and Referral – Connects service members, veterans, and family members to designated resources and advocates for those with unique needs.
-Conducts 100% follow-up support to ensure needs are met.
+United Way – Mission United – Connects active duty military, veterans, and family members to designated resources and advocates for those with unique needs.
+This program serves those who have served.

 United Way – Volunteer Center 352.7000 – Provides a clearinghouse for individuals and group volunteers.
 Refers volunteers to more than 1,000 programs in area nonprofit organizations.
 Helps United Way affiliated and unaffiliated organizations.